-- The average debt among the cohort of borrowers who finished their courses in 2020 was £45,000. - The Government expected that before its 2022 reforms only 25% of current full-time undergraduates who took out loans would repay them in full.
-They forecast that after the reforms this would increase to more than half among new students from 2024/25. - Over a full career, graduates are estimated to out-earn nongraduates by up to £500,000, but this is dependent on subject and university.
+- The average debt among the cohort of borrowers who finished their courses in 2024 was £48,470 - The Government expected that before its 2022 reforms only 25% of current full-time undergraduates who took out loans would repay them in full.
+They forecast that after the reforms this would increase to more than half among new students from 2024/25. - While the exact amount varies, research suggests that graduates can earn approximately a third more than non-graduates ten years after graduation.
+The earnings gap continues to grow as careers progress, with graduates potentially earning 37-38% more by age 31.